KRnils/RPSLS/README.md

 ## Introduction

+RPSLS is a web application that lets users enjoy a chance-based, single-user game against the computer online.
+RPSLS is based on the legacy (?)
+Rock Paper Scissors with added options.
+Users can pick a card to play it.
+They can do so multiple rounds with the score recorded and displayed.

 ## Design

 ### Colour Scheme

+I have chosen a dark-themed colour scheme for RPSLS where a simple and minimal colour combination of about four colour variations are picked.
+It uses green, blue, white and dark grey.
+As an online game, this colour scheme contributes to a strong visual contrast without being too overwhelming.
+For readability, the background remains contrasting to the colour of the text consistently.

 ### Typography

+I have picked Gemunu Libre as the font for the cards on the web application.
+It is very readable while still maintaining the fun element of a game.
+For the game status board, I have picked Source Code Pro as the font as it fits the mood and the theme while still being very readable.

 ### Accessibility

 * Semantic HTML is used as much as possible and conforming with best practices.
 * Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
 * Ensuring that there is a sufficient colour contrast throughout the site.
+* All links and buttons use some form of highlighting when hovered over to help convey that they are clickable.
+* Visual - all text and images are clear, legible, and visible.
+* Easy-to-navigate actions with large fonts and clear labels.
+* Site resizes well to most device types and screen configurations.

 ### Wireframes